scratch/d.o_zohocrm/README.md

       Event: Node - After updating existing content
       Condition: Node - content has type (select Profile content type)
       Action: Zoho CRM - Send node data to Zoho (select mapping profile_contact)

+13. There is a Drupal variable which you can use to enable debug messages.
+Every time data is being sent to Zoho you will get outgoing data and Zoho response printed on the page as drupal message as well as logged in the file /tmp/drupal_debug.txt.
+This functionality depends on devel module so make sure devel is enabled before you enable the variable.
+There is no UI for configuring this variable but you can use drush to quickly turn it on: Enable debug mode:

+      drush vset zohocrm_debug_mode 1 Disable debug mode drush vset zohocrm_debug_mode 0

 As you can see from the above description, due to lack of custom fields in Drupal user object we are forced to use content_profile